heilaaks/snippy/docs/dev/SCRIBBLING.md

        - Top level data type set to 'snippets' or 'solutions'.
        - Top level data id always unique ID.
        - Data attributes containing resource or collection with the requested fields.

+       Notes:

+       - Note that numbers are presented as strings.
+For example HTTP status code is string.
+       - The JSON response fileds are in CamelCase because the expected use case is from Javascript that uses CamelCase.

        /1/ http://jsonapi.org/